giraphics/cmake-game-lib-skeleton/ReadMe.md

 **Step 1: Build the Library**

 ```
-cd MyLibrary
+cd MyEngine
 mkdir build
 cd build
 cmake ..
 cmake --build . --config Release
-cmake --install . --prefix C:\path\to\install --config Release
+cmake --install . --prefix ../../my-install-dir --config Release
 ```

-This will generate the static library **libMyLibrary.a** (or **.lib** on Windows) and install the headers and configuration files as specified in the CMakeLists.txt.
+This will generate the static library **libMyEngine.a** (or **.lib** on Windows) and install the headers and configuration files as specified in the CMakeLists.txt.

 **Step 2: Build the Consuming Project**
+Note: Add CMAKE_MODULE_PATH in the CMakeLists.txt to indicate the desire path of installed directory(which is the path of 'my-install-dir' here)

 ```
-cd MyApp
+cd MyGame
 mkdir build
 cd build
 cmake ..
-cmake --build .
+cmake --build . --config Debug
 ```

-The `find_package(MyLibrary REQUIRED)` command in `MyApp` will look for the `MyLibraryConfig.cmake` file installed by the library, allowing `MyApp` to link against `MyLibrary`.
+The `find_package(MyEngine REQUIRED)` command in `MyGame` will look for the `MyEngineConfig.cmake` file installed by the library, allowing `MyGame` to link against `MyEngine`.

 **Explanation:**
 **Creating the Library:**

-`add_library(MyLibrary STATIC ...)` creates a static library from the source files.
+`add_library(MyEngine STATIC ...)` creates a static library from the source files.
-`target_include_directories(MyLibrary PUBLIC ...)` specifies the include directories that should be used by consumers of the library.
+`target_include_directories(MyEngine PUBLIC ...)` specifies the include directories that should be used by consumers of the library.
-`install(TARGETS MyLibrary ...)` sets up the installation rules, placing the library and headers in appropriate locations.
+`install(TARGETS MyEngine ...)` sets up the installation rules, placing the library and headers in appropriate locations.
-`install(EXPORT ...)` generates a CMake configuration file (`MyLibraryConfig.cmake`) to be used by other projects.
+`install(EXPORT ...)` generates a CMake configuration file (`MyEngineConfig.cmake`) to be used by other projects.
 **Consuming the Library:**

-`find_package(MyLibrary REQUIRED)` locates the installed library and its configuration.
+`find_package(MyEngine REQUIRED)` locates the installed library and its configuration.
-`target_link_libraries(MyApp PRIVATE MyLibrary::MyLibrary)` links the `MyLibrary` library with the `MyApp` executable.
+`target_link_libraries(MyGame PRIVATE MyEngine::MyEngine)` links the `MyEngine` library with the `MyGame` executable.
 This setup ensures that your library can be easily consumed by other projects, with CMake handling the details of include directories, linking, and build configurations.